 Use SeatGuru’s online airplane cabin maps to help you pick and reserve the best seat.

-Get a day pass to the airline lounge, usually $25 to $5o, which often provides free Wi-Fi and food, or a membership to an independent club, like Priority Pass (Basic $99 per year + $27 per visit), which has 850 lounges worldwide.
+Frequent travelers might benefit from a membership to an independent club, like Priority Pass (Basic $99 per year + $27 per visit), which has 950 lounges worldwide.

 Travel & Leisure App: in-depth destination guides developed by locals and experts.